OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 You may also have the right to complain to a regulatory authority.
 If you have a question or complaint, we ask that you please contact us first.
 If you are in the EU and we are unable to resolve your complaint, you may complain to the Data Protection Authority in your home country.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

+**APEC Cross Border Privacy Rules System**

+LogMeIn’s privacy practices, described in this Privacy Policy, comply with the APEC Cross Border Privacy Rules System.
+The APEC CBPR system provides a framework for organizations to ensure protection of personal information transferred among participating APEC economies.
+More information about the APEC framework can be found here.

 **EU-U.S. and Swiss Privacy Shield**